ralna/GALAHAD/doc/Python/qpa_intro.rst

 The method is described in detail in

   N. I. M. Gould and Ph.
 L. Toint
-  ``An iterative working-set method for large-scale non-convex quadratic programming''.
+  ''An iterative working-set method for large-scale non-convex quadratic programming''.
   *Applied Numerical Mathematics* **43(1--2)** (2002) 109--128.